-The rural centers of Glen Haven, Drake, and Pinewood Springs have no neighborhood parks.
+The rural centers of Glen Haven and Drake have no neighborhood parks.
 And despite its name, Estes Park offers few community parks, neighborhoods parks, or pocket parks for its residents.
 A walkability study of roads and trails from the town's existing parks was completed to identify neighborhood park deficiencies and trail connection gaps.
-The results show what many residents already know - many neighborhoods on the western, northeastern, and southern outskirts of town are not served by local parks.
+The results show what many residents already know - many neighborhoods on the western, northeastern, and southern edges of town are not served by local parks.